www.sentrypc.com

 Canon Launches Its First Two Serious Full-Frame Mirrorless Cameras

-Whether that will make up for the long wait will depend on how well these devices end up performing in their respective price categories.
-Speaking of which, the EOS R5 will retail at $3.899 in the United States, or a cent under five grand if you want to buy it with an RF 24-105mm f/4 L IS USM kit lens.
-Note that this is one of Canon’s RF lenses, so its specs do not really tell the whole story as its performance is pretty awe-inspiring altogether.
+Whether that will make up for the long wait will depend on how well these devices ultimately perform in their respective price categories.
+Speaking of which, the EOS R5 will retail at $3,899 in the United States, or a cent under five grand if you want to buy it with an RF 24-105mm f/4 L IS USM kit lens.
+Note that this is one of Canon’s RF lenses, so its specs do not really tell the whole story, as its performance is pretty awe-inspiring altogether.

 As for the EOS R6, it will start at $2,699 for just the body, but while the EOS R5 will hit the U.S. in late August, its slightly less capable peer won’t be out before mid-September.
 Canon also intends to sell the EOS R6 alongside its new telephoto primers in the RF 600mm f/11 IS STM, and the RF 800mm f/11 IS STM, priced at around $700 and $900, respectively.